glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 // Fetches instance data for rmExample: var _instancesData = RoomLoader.DataGetInstances(rmExample); // [!code highlight]

-// Maps the data array to an array of instance IDs using a custom function
+// Maps the data array to an array of instance IDs using a custom instance creation function: instances = array_map(_instancesData, function(_instanceData) {
-// for creating instances:
-instances = array_map(_instancesData, function(_instanceData) {
     var _instanceId = ...; // Use _instanceData for custom instance creation.
     // More custom logic...